Keith Wiggins: Indycar

 following a tragic plane crash which killed Tony, renaming it Herdez Competition in 2001.
-Michel Jourdain Jr. remained in the cockpit and Mario Dominguez replaced him in 2002, winning at Surfers Paradise and claiming Rookie of the Year.
+Michel Jourdain Jr. remained in the cockpit and Mario Domínguez replaced him in 2002, winning at Surfers Paradise and claiming Rookie of the Year.
 Herdez remained as title sponsor until 2005, with three further wins, by Ryan Hunter-Reay and Mario Dominquez and a dominant performance of first and second in the streets of Miami in 2003.
 In 2005 promising youngsters Björn Wirdheim and Ronnie Bremer were signed, together with others to get through a tough season due to a lack of sponsorship.

 By that point the team had been renamed HVM (Herdez Viva Mexico) and in October 2005 Cedric the Entertainer announced he had become a partner in the team.
 The team's name changed in 2006 to CTE-HVM Racing.
 They finished fourth in the championship with Frenchman Nelson Philippe, who won at Surfers Paradise.

 In 2007, ex Minardi owner Paul Stoddart bought into the team and they renamed it Minardi Team USA fielding ex-F1 Driver Robert Doornbos and Dan Clarke for a second season, Wiggins being the managing partner.
 In the 2007 season, the team claimed 2 wins and 7 podiums on its way to third place in Championship standings and Rookie of the Year with Doornbos and a pole position for Clark.
 With Champ Car's unification with the Indy Racing League IndyCar Series in 2008, Stoddart left the team and it appeared that the team would shut down, however, Wiggins assumed full control of the team again and signed E. J. Viso to continue racing operations in the IndyCar Series, with the team's name reverting to HVM Racing.
 In 2010 the team brought new rookie driver Simona de Silvestro into IndyCar and she finished 14th at the Indianapolis 500 and became the 'Rookie of the Year'.

 HVM Racing earned six victories, three pole positions, 22 podiums, 40 top-five finishes and 97 top-tens.
 The team also earned "Indianapolis 500 Rookie of the Year" honors with driver Simona de Silvestro in 2010.
 HVM finished fourth and third, respectively, in the Champ Car World Series in 2006 and 2007, and earned drivers Mario Dominguez and Robert Doornbos Rookie of the Year honors in 2002 and 2007, respectively.